redis/redis-io/views/documentation.md

 Documentation
 ===

-Note: all the Redis doc is also available on raw (programming friendly) format in the [redis-doci github repository](http://github.com/antirez/redis-doc).
+Note: the Redis documentation is also available in raw (programming friendly) format in the [redis-doc github repository](http://github.com/antirez/redis-doc).

 Command reference
 ---